Manuel Antonio National Park

 Manuel Antonio National Park’s long, sandy beaches fringed by forest are much photographed.
 The park includes lagoons, mangrove swamps and 12 small islands.

-There are four beaches, Espadilla Sur, Manuel Antonio, Escondito and Playita, among the best in Costa Rica, ideal for sunbathing and swimming although some are safer from strong currents than others.
+- There are 4 beaches, Espadilla Sur, Manuel Antonio, Escndito and Playita.
+These are among the best beaches in Costa Rica.

 The flying time is about 12 hours from the UK.
 There are now direct flights from the UK using British Airways.
 We work with all the major airlines and can offer flights from the UK or via the USA, Panama or a European hub.
 With the connection times you are looking at around 15 or 16 hours.